codewind-resources/design-documentation/codewindServer/CodewindServerDesign.md

 cwctl upgrade --workspace <old codewind-workspace dir>
 ```

-### Internal flow
+### Internal flow when syncing a project

-1. cwctl will parse the passed in workspace looking for the project.inf
-   files associated with a project
+1. cwctl will parse the passed in workspace looking for the project.inf files associated with a project

 2. For each project.inf found, cwctl will bind that project to codewind
    (see Adding a project to codewind)